Renewable-Colocated Green Hydrogen Production: Optimal Scheduling and Profitability: Profit-Maximizing Production

 \subsection{Profit Maximization}

-We assume that the RCHP participates in the energy market as a price-taker, given its limited capacity and negligible impact on the market price.
 At each time interval, the RCHP maximizes its gross profit by setting the optimal hydrogen production level and the amount of renewable power to trade in the market.
-We assume that hydrogen produced is either stored in a tank of infinite capacity or fed into a pipeline at no cost.
+The profit maximization program under the prosumer model M2 is formulated as follows.